 Stephanie also has a special interest in inflammatory bowel disease and other gastrointestinal conditions.
 She is a strong believer in educating her clients and giving them the right nutrition tools to be able to manage their condition as best as possible.
 Her personal experience with Irritable Bowel Syndrome allows her to empathise with her clients.

-Her other passion besides gastrointestinal nutrition is in competitive ultra trail running.
-She is an Accredited Sports Dietitian and has graduated with the International Olympic Committee Diploma in Sports Nutrition.
-She provides professional dietary advice to all levels of athletes ranging from high level to recreational, helping them achieve their nutritional goals.
+Steph was a competitive ultra trail runner and is currently getting back into form after a long injury rehab.
+She is an Advanced Sports Dietitian and has graduated with the International Olympic Committee Diploma in Sports Nutrition.
+Steph is currently researching in the area of exercise-induced gastrointestinal syndrome at Monash University.
+She provides professional dietary advice to all levels of athletes ranging from elite level to recreational, helping them achieve their nutritional goals.

-Stephanie has developed a sports nutrition resource for athletes with gastrointestinal conditions and was co-author in a chapter on gastrointestinal issues in Clinical Sports Nutrition, a very well respected and internationally known book.
+Stephanie has developed several sports nutrition resources including recipe books for athletes with gastrointestinal conditions, intolerances and who experience exercise associated gastrointestinal symptoms.
+She was co-author in a chapter on gastrointestinal issues in Clinical Sports Nutrition, a very well respected and internationally known book.
+She has recently contributed as a co-author of a chapter in a practical guide for students, sports enthusiasts and professionals, Nutrition for Sport, Exercise and Performance.
 Stephanie has written for sports magazines in the area of sports nutrition and regarding her achievements in ultra trail running.
-She has presented to dietitians in Australia and New Zealand relating to endurance nutrition and gastrointestinal upset, been an invited speaker to the nutrition department at the Australian Institute of Sports and to High Performance Sport New Zealand.
+She has presented to dietitians and health professionals including sports physicians, exercise physiologists, coaches in Australia, New Zealand, United Kingdom and South Africa relating to endurance nutrition and gastrointestinal upset, been an invited speaker to the nutrition department at the Australian Institute of Sports and to High Performance Sport New Zealand.

 Stephanie works with all levels of athletes, recreational, elite and professional including Olympic and Paralympic athletes.